pchev/skychart/trunk/system_integration/Windows/installer/skychart/Presetup/readme.txt

 Skychart / Cartes du Ciel
-Version 3.7 beta
+Version 3.8

 To avoid to reboot your computer please close the Skychart Clock Icon now if it is running in the task bar.

-Copyright (C) 2012 Patrick Chevalley
+Copyright (C) 2013 Patrick Chevalley

 http://ap-i.net/skychart
 http://skychart.sourceforge.net